dschuurman/pi-home/README.md

 for viewing the status, sensor history, and adjusting the settings for the pi-home program.

-## Security considerations
+> **Security Notes**
-This should be run on a secure local network since the web pages are open and unencrypted.
+> This should be run on a secure local network since the web pages are open and unencrypted.
-The logfile is also accessible via the web interface.
+> The logfile is also accessible via the web interface.
+>

-This program is intended to be run on a private home network and is provided "as is" without any warranty, expressed or implied, about merchantability or fitness for a particular purpose.
+> This program is intended to be run on a private home network and is provided "as is" without any
+> warranty, expressed or implied, about merchantability or fitness for a particular purpose.
-*Your mileage may vary*.
+> *Your mileage may vary*.